 To this end the Oxford AHSN Imaging Clinical Network funded and coordinated a series of videos to take patients through the procedure and show them what their experience will look and feel like.
 Each one is narrated by a patient who has been through the process, adding to its credibility.

 These videos cover a range of diagnostic methods.
 They are recorded in different locations across the Oxford AHSN region – but their messages are universal.
 The individual videos are hosted on trust websites and referenced in patient information letters.
 All of them can be found on the Oxford AHSN’s YouTube Channel.

-So far six videos have been produced in collaboration with OMI (Oxford Medical Illustration).
-Collectively they have had over 20,000 views on YouTube.
+So far seven videos have been produced in collaboration with OMI (Oxford Medical Illustration).
+Collectively they have had more than 30,000 views on YouTube.

 In the 2016 BMA Patient Information Awards the MRI scan film recorded at the Great Western Hospital, Swindon, was highly commended, while the PET-CT scan film recorded at Oxford University Hospitals was commended.
 This film was described as ‘excellent’ by the Royal College of Radiologists.
 In 2015 the first film completed in this project was awarded a silver medal in the international Institute of Medical Illustrators awards.

 Feedback on the films